Skip to main content

 Written by Héctor Emperador

 This integration allows you to sync all the information from your WooCommerce online store with Holded.
-In this way, the data on orders, products, stock level and warehouses will be uploaded to Holded every time a change is made in your store and vice versa.
+This way, data about orders, products, stock, and warehouses will automatically update between both platforms whenever a change occurs.

-Holded will use the SKU of the product to link the information between the two platforms.
-Your stock level may be affected if a product order has the same SKU, even if synchronization is not enabled
+Holded uses the SKU of each product to link information between the two platforms.
+Keep in mind that your stock levels may be affected if an order includes a product with the same SKU, even if synchronization is not enabled.

-📚 In case you sell products outside of Spain, go to this article to learn how to set up taxes by country
+📖 If you sell products outside of Spain, check this article to learn how to set up taxes by country.

 The four parts of integration